ttlion/sdtDBNsGUI/README.md

 When opening the seventh tab without having learned an sdtDBN (either from the [first tab][1] or the [second tab][2]), and without having specified any observations to be used for inference (using the [fourth tab][4]) the GUI shows one of the two displays presented next, according to the selected mode of this seventh tab.

-In the **Attribute inference** mode, the initial display would be the following:
+In the **Attribute inference** mode, the initial display is the following:

 <p align="center" id="img_tab7_attInf">
   <img alt="Tab 7 of GUI - att inf" src="Menu7_img1.png">